This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Laser-assisted uvulopalatoplasty (LAUP) is a procedure to remove part or all of your uvula.
+Laser assisted uvulopalatoplasty (LAUP) is a procedure to remove part or all of your uvula.
 The uvula is the small piece of flesh that hangs at the back of your throat.
-LAUP may decrease or stop your snoring and improve your sleep.
+LAUP may help you breathe easier, decrease snoring, and improve your sleep.

 - You have chest pain or trouble breathing.

 - You have a fever or chills.

 - You have white patches in your mouth and on your tongue.

 - You have nausea or are vomiting.

 - You have questions or concerns about your condition or care.

 You may need any of the following:

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.